Author Archives: Roofing SEO Webmasters

 Duda stands out from most other website builders because it is fully white-label.
 Its features also focus on SEO-friendly strategies to empower DIY website designers to produce a high-ranking roofing company website.

-Duda comes with AWS hosting with paid plans ranging from $19 to $52, depending on how many websites you need.
+Duda comes with AWS hosting, with paid plans ranging from $19 to $52, depending on the number of websites you need.

 For example, as a roofing company, you probably only need one site, in which case you can pay $19 per month.

-Duda provides many high-quality features, including custom widgets that you can drag and drop throughout your website.
+Duda offers numerous high-quality features, including custom widgets that can be easily dragged and dropped throughout your website.

 Like Weebly, Duda offers custom contact forms and click-to-call buttons to increase conversions.

-Editing content on Duda is more complex than on WordPress, though it’s still relatively simple.
-However, you will need to add a separate block for images, making pasting content from another file a bit of a pain.
+Editing content on Duda is more complex than on WordPress, although it remains relatively simple.
+However, you will need to add a separate block for images, which can make pasting content from another file a bit of a pain.

 Still, Duda is a great option for local roofers looking to publish a website online.

-In addition, DIY website designers will find the drag-and-drop functionality helpful and easily insert contact options to increase leads and customers.
+Additionally, DIY website designers will find the drag-and-drop functionality helpful, allowing them to easily insert contact options and increase leads and customers.

 Website Builder FAQ